sebastiansauer/stats-nutshell/regression2.md

 The logarithm is not defined for negative (input) values.
 And $log(0) = -\infty$.
 :::

 A side-effect of modelling `log_y` instead of `y` is that the distribution shape of the outcome variable changes.
-This can be useful in times.
+This can be useful at times.

 Log-Y Regression can usefully be employed for modelling growth, among othrs, see @exm-logy.

-:::exm-logy
+::: {#exm-logy}

 ## Bacteria growth